MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/register-engagement.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-This topic describes how you can measure customer engagement with your marketing initiatives, including:
+You can measure customer engagement with your marketing initiatives in several ways, including:

-- How to add a script to the pages of your website that enables [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] to record how people use your website and to connect browsing records to anonymous and known contacts.
+- Adding a script to the pages of your website that enables [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] to record how people use your website and to connect browsing records to anonymous and known contacts.
-- How to set up a redirect URL, which logs clicks on links that you post to social-media sites, ad banners, and other places online.
+- Setting up a redirect URL, which logs clicks on links that you post to social-media sites, ad banners, and other places online.
 You'll be able to see how often a link was used, where it was used, and who used it (when the user is a known contact).

 ## Monitor how visitors use your website